sibinp/sibinp/README.md

 - 👋 Hi, I’m @sibinp
 - 👀 I’m interested in Mobile apps, Web apps and Rest APIs
-- 🌱 I’m currently into Flutter, React Native and SpringBoot projects
+- 🌱 I’m currently into Flutter and SpringBoot projects
 - 💞️ I’m looking to collaborate on projects in my area of interests
 - 📫 Reach me on twitter @sibinp90